Skip to main content

 💎 Knowledge of Cloud Computing and DevOps

-• The cloud computing market is projected to reach $1,240 billion by 2028, Source
+• The cloud computing market is projected to reach $1,240 billion by 2028, according to the source

 • Over 80% of companies have adopted DevOps methodologies.
 Source